spider-mane/collection/README.md

 ## A message to Russian 🇷🇺 people

-If you currently live in Russia, please read [this message][link-to-russia].
+If you currently live in Russia, please read [this message][link-to-russia-message].

 [![Stand With Ukraine][banner-support-ukraine]][link-support-ukraine]